Bicontinuity in active phase separation: Materials and Methods

 The PEO-dextran mixture was mixed together with MTs, KSA, caged ATP (NPE-caged adenosine triphosphate, P3-(1-(2-nitrophenyl)ethyl) ester, disodium salt, 1~mM final), antioxidants, and an ATP regeneration system made according to established protocols \cite{tayar2022assembling}.
 The antioxidants contained (in final concentrations) 2~mM Trolox, 5~mM DTT, 3.3~mg/mL glucose, 200~$\mu$g/mL glucose oxidase, and 35~$\mu$g/mL catalase dissolved in a phosphate buffer (20~mM K$_2$HPO$_4$ and 100~mM KCl in DI water, pH 7.4).
 The ATP regeneration system contained (in final concentrations) 26~mM phosphoenol Pyruvate (PEP) (Beantown Chemical) and pyruvate kinase/lactate dehydrogenase (Sigma-Aldrich) dissolved in M2B.

-During each experiment, a large 48~$\mu$L mixture containing the ingredients above was first made in an Eppendorf tube.
-The sample was then centrifuged at 2000~$g$ relative centrifugal force for 1 min (Fisher Scientific, 05090-128) to bulk separate the PEO-rich and dextran-rich phases, with the PEO phase on the top, dextran phase at the bottom, and a clear flat interface in between.
-At this step, MTs and KSA partitioned into the dextran phase.
-The two separated phases were then pipetted out separately into two containers.
-We pipitted out small amounts from these two separated containers and mixed into a new 8~$\mu$L small sample.
+During each experiment, a large 48~$\mu$L mixture containing the above ingredients was made in an Eppendorf tube.
+The sample was then centrifuged at 2000~$g$ relative centrifugal force for 1 min (Fisher Scientific, 05090-128) to generate bulk separated lighter PEO-rich and dense dextran-rich phases with a clear interface.
+MTs and KSA partitioned into the dextran phase.
+The two separated phases were separated into two tubes.
+Predetermined amounts from pure PEG and Dextran phases were mixed into a new 8~$\mu$L sample.
 The fraction of the dextran phase in this $8~\mu$L sample is the active fraction $\phi_a$.
-This remixing procedure ensured the concentration of all components within each phase remained the same across these samples while $\phi_a$ was varied between 0.15-0.60 (Fig.~\ref{fig:bicontinuous}, Fig.~\ref{fig:width}).
+This remixing procedure ensured that the concentration of all components within each phase remained the same while $\phi_a$ varied between 0.15-0.60 (Fig.~\ref{fig:bicontinuous}, Fig.~\ref{fig:width}).
 The whole procedure was performed in a dark room to avoid releasing the caged ATP and activating the sample.

-The final active sample was vortex-mixed for 10s (Genie-2 Vortex Mixer) and placed within the chamber constructed by flanking the parafilm with two Polyethylene glycol (PEG) coated glass coverslips.
-The coverslips were coated by applying 10\% (w/w) mPEG-silane (20~kDa, Biopharma) dissolved in anhydrous Dimethyl sulfoxide (DMSO) \cite{gidi2018efficient}.
+The final active sample was vortex-mixed for 10 s (Genie-2 Vortex Mixer) and placed within the chamber constructed by flanking the parafilm with two Polyethylene glycol (PEG) coated glass coverslips.
+The coverslips were coated with 10\% (w/w) mPEG-silane (20~kDa, Biopharma) dissolved in anhydrous Dimethyl sulfoxide (DMSO) \cite{gidi2018efficient}.
 The constructed chamber had a dimension of 4mm$\times$18mm$\times$0.1mm.
 The chamber was sealed with adhesive glue (Norland) and the glue was polymerized through 30-second exposure to ultraviolet light.
-This UV exposure unleashed the caged ATP at the same time and made the sample active.
+The UV exposure released the caged ATP initiating activity.

-The samples were imaged with epifluorescence microscopy, with a spinning disk confocal microscope (X-Light V2, CrestOptics) and a sCMOS camera (Prime95B, Photometerics) and binned to obtain 804×804 squared pixels.
-Samples with initially 2.0\% PEO, 2.0\% dextran and samples with 42~nM KSA were imaged using a 10x air immersion objective (NA=0.5) with a 2~$\mu$m z-step.
+The samples were imaged with a spinning disk confocal microscope (X-Light V2, CrestOptics) and a sCMOS camera using 2x binning (Prime95B, Photometerics).
+Samples with 2.0\% PEO, 2.0\% dextran and samples with 42~nM KSA were imaged using a 10x air immersion objective (NA=0.5) with a 2~$\mu$m z-step.
 Other samples were imaged with a 40x water immersion objective (NA=1.15) with a 1~$\mu$m z-step.
 Samples with initially 1.8\% PEO, 1.8\% dextran and 183~nM KSA were imaged in dextran and MT channels and had a 14~s time interval.
 Other samples were imaged only in the dextran channel and had a 7~s time interval.